ONEARMY/project-kamp-academy/docs/research/tamera.md

 <img src="../assets/research/tamera-solar.jpg"/>

 # Research & Development
 Originally the community was doing more technical Research and Development, specially in the moments where they where setting up.
 They needed to figure out how to build their houses, infrastructure, roads etc. Nowadays the community is quite established, most basic infrastructure is there so there is less direct need for R&D. The biggest form of research is now on love & sexuality.
-How how to deal with trust, jealousy, how to structure relationship, have pure intentions etc. Trying to heal humans from the trauma's we carry inside.
-Which would ultimaty also result on improvements in our environment.
+How how to deal with trust, jealousy, how to structure relationship, have pure intentions etc. Trying to heal humans from the trauma's they carry inside.
+Which would ultimately also result on improvements in our own environment.
+When our intentions are good and pure we will do good things.